jasperlaponder/bert4rec_repro_IR_project/README.md

+Configs used for the project can be found under evaluation/configs/IR_project.
+Datasets and python code used for processing to a usable format can be found under process_data.
+No additional packages are needed compared to the original.
+For how to use the code see the original README below:

 ### This is a joint code repository for two papers published at 16th ACM Conference on Recommender Systems
 (Seattle, WA, USA, 18th-23rd September 2022)